Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale)

 Scafell Pike summit

-Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Checking the GPS on Sty Head in the snow
+Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Snow on Yewbarrow (North Top) left, Red Pike (centre right) and the shoulder or Kirk Fell (right) tower above Wasdale from near Sty Head

-Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Pete and Alison on the summit of Scafell Pike
+Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Father and Sons on top of Scafell Pike

-Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Scafell (left) and Wast Water (centre) from Scafell Pike
+Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - The summit of Scafell Pike

 Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - On the top of Scafell Pike with Mac the Dog